Saudis Deny Reported CIA Conclusion That Crown Prince Ordered Khashoggi Assassination

 The CIA has concluded that Saudi Crown Prince Mohammed bin Salman ordered the killing of outspoken Saudi journalist Jamal Khashoggi, according to media reports.

-Washington Post journalist Shane Harris, who was part of the team that broke the story, told NPR's Weekend Edition that the CIA drew its conclusion from "a number of different streams of intelligence."
+Washington Post journalist Shane Harris, who was part of the team that broke the story on Friday, told NPR's Weekend Edition that the CIA drew its conclusion from "a number of different streams of intelligence."

+Saudi officials have denied that the crown prince had any role in Khashoggi's death.
+And a brother of the crown prince who is mentioned in the story as having had contact with the journalist denied and challenged the report on Twitter on Friday.

-The agency wasn't just factoring in audio from inside the Turkish consulate in Istanbul, where Khashoggi walked in to obtain a marriage license and never walked out.
+The CIA wasn't just factoring in audio from inside the Saudi Consulate in Istanbul, where Khashoggi walked in to obtain a marriage license and never walked out.

-"You also have intercepted phone calls, including one quite chillingly that we understand came from someone who was a member of that hit team inside the consulate, phoning back to a senior aid to the Crown Prince Mohammed bin Salman saying, essentially, the job is done," Harris said.
+"You also have intercepted phone calls, including one quite chillingly that we understand came from someone who was a member of that hit team inside the consulate, phoning back to a senior aide to the Crown Prince Mohammed bin Salman saying, essentially, the job is done," Harris said.

-The CIA also used a phone call between the prince's brother, Khalid bin Salman, and Khashoggi to reach their conclusion, the newspaper reported.
+The CIA also used a phone call between the prince's brother Khalid bin Salman and Khashoggi to reach its conclusion, the newspaper reported.

-Additionally, the agency also assessed how the Saudi government functions, Harris said, "and their conclusion was that nothing of this scale, an operation like this, could possibly have happened without the crown prince knowing about it and authorizing it."
+Additionally, the agency assessed how the Saudi government functions, Harris said, "and their conclusion was that nothing of this scale, an operation like this, could possibly have happened without the crown prince knowing about it and authorizing it."

 Speaking on Saturday, President Trump emphasized that Saudi Arabia was "a truly spectacular ally" in terms of business and economic development.

-Regarding the crown prince, who has a close relationship with his son-in-law, Jared Kushner, Trump said, "As of this moment, we were told that he did not play a role, we're gonna have to find out what they say."
+Regarding the crown prince, who has a close relationship with Trump's son-in-law, Jared Kushner, the president said, "As of this moment, we were told that he did not play a role, we're gonna have to find out what they say."
 He said the CIA will be speaking with him as he travels on Saturday.

 That contradicts what Harris told NPR.
-"We should note too that the president has been briefed on the CIA's findings and what we understand is that he keeps resisting them because he doesn't have, I guess, the smoking gun.
-He keeps asking, 'Well where is the body?'
-Or, show the me definitive proof that Mohammed bin Salman ordered this."
+"We should note, too, that the president has been briefed on the CIA's findings and what we understand is that he keeps resisting them because he doesn't have, I guess, the smoking gun.
+He keeps asking, 'Well where is the body?' or 'show the me definitive proof that Mohammed bin Salman ordered this.' "

 NPR has not independently confirmed the Post's reporting, which cites unnamed sources.
 The CIA declined to comment to NPR.

-The crown prince's brother Khalid bin Salman took to Twitter on Friday to deny the phone call between him and the slain journalist, saying the only communication the two men had was "via text on Oct.
+Khalid bin Salman took to Twitter on Friday to deny the phone call between him and the slain journalist, saying the only communication the two men had was "via text on Oct.
 26, 2017."

 "I never talked to him by phone and certainly never suggested he go to Turkey for any reason.
 I ask the U.S. government to release any information regarding this claim," Khalid bin Salman said in a tweet.
 He also said such a serious accusation should not be left to anonymous sources.

-Note: An earlier version of this story incorrectly said Jamal Khashoggi was not seen again after going to the Turkish Consulate for a marriage license.
-It was the Saudi Consulate in Istanbul.